Morristown and Erie Railway: History

-The modern Morristown & Erie traces its roots to the original Whippany River Railroad, chartered on August 1, 1895, and hastily constructed to connect Morristown and Whippany.
+Today’s Morristown & Erie Railway can be traced back to the Whippany River Railroad that was formed on August 1, 1895 and quickly constructed between Morristown and Whippany.
 Interchange was established with the Delaware, Lackawanna & Western Railroad (DL&W) at Morristown.
 When the railroad defaulted on their bonds, paper mill owner Robert W. McEwan purchased the line from its creditors in 1896.
 Thanks to the numerous mills and other customers located along the line, the railroad enjoyed success and was looking to expand.

 Seeking a connection with the Erie Railroad, McEwan chartered the Whippany & Passaic River Railroad in 1902 to build a line from Whippany to Essex Fells.
 Having access to two major railroads meant that McEwan's customers could enjoy competitive shipping rates from both connections.
 On August 28, 1903, the Whippany River Railroad and the Whippany & Passaic River Railroad were merged into the new Morristown & Erie Railroad.

 M&E operated a modest passenger service, but automobile competition ended that in 1928.
 Freight business grew as the mills along the line kept switching crews busy.